Margery0011/Predicting-Probability-and-the-Level-of-Dementia-Using-Machine-Learning-Models/README.md

 ```
 ![image](https://user-images.githubusercontent.com/89502586/165406929-78765508-e89c-460d-8457-4c4ceb7e1e49.png)

+The figure shows that when n_estimator = 69 , the model can get best accuracy.

 #### Hyperparameter Optimization for the RandomForest Model

 Use Grid Search to search optimal values for hyperparameters.
 To tune hyperparameters, follow the steps below: